nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 highest gear.
 The chain is a bit short if you try to shift into the largest gear on the back and the front but there's no reason to want to do that so don't.

+The smallest chainring is an alloy Truvative 24T, the middle a Deore FC-M590 36T and the biggest one is the stock Acera 48T but they all seem to get along just fine.

 ## Axles & Skewers

 The only thing which has really gone wrong on this bike has been the [quick-release skewers](https://www.sheldonbrown.com/skewers.html), each of which let me down at one point or another.
+Yes, the QR skewers make it quicker to change tyres *but I've had more QR failures than punctures!*.

 I ended up replacing the rear axle with a solid axle which weighs the same as the hollow axle plus skewer and is a bit stronger.
-The only annoyance is that the solid axle doesn't fit with a lot of cassette ring tools which use the skewer hole for alignment, and also I have to have a 15mm spanner in the toolkit to undo the axle nuts.
+The only annoyance is that the solid axle doesn't fit with a lot of cassette ring tools which use the skewer hole for alignment, and also I have to have a 15mm spanner in the toolkit to undo the axle nuts, which is a nuisance.

 The front axle I've kept and just replaced the skewer with a [alley key skewer](https://www.99bikes.com.au/qr-skewer-set-bbb-wheelfixed-allenkey)